EdensHand/Moible_Term_Project/README.md

 - **Timestamp**: Records the time when the swipe occurred.
 - **Article/Item ID**: Tracks which article or image was swiped.

-### Firebase Realtime Database Structure
-The data is stored in Firebase Realtime Database with the following structure:
-/username
-/swipeID
-/swipeDirection
-/swipeDurration
-/timestamp

 ## Python Backend

 ### Function